-A practical therapy needs to be taught in a practical way.
-Lectures, role playing and handouts are all useful, but the witnessing of real treatment of genuine patients suffering actual symptoms or issues is an unparalleled learning method.
+A practical therapy needs to be taught on a practical course.
+Lectures, role playing and handouts are all useful, but the witnessing of real treatment of genuine clients suffering actual symptoms or issues is an unparalleled learning method.

-On each day of this practical course, as the volunteer patients progress through their treatment, you will see just how to apply all tools and techniques; how each patient reacts and responds in their own individual way and how to work with these unique reactions.
+On each day of this practical course, as the volunteer clients progress through their treatment, you will see just how to apply the relevant/appropriate tools and techniques; how each client reacts and responds in their own individual way and how to work with these unique reactions.

-Starting with the each patients’ first visit on day one of the course – and on each successive day of the course to completion of treatment – you will witness and learn:-
+Starting with the each clients’ first visit on day one of the course – and on each successive day of the course to completion of treatment – you will witness and learn:-

 - How to run the initial consultation